alexi/eip-5050/ReadMe.md

     /// @param _hash The hash to validate
     /// @param _nonce The nonce to validate function isValid(uint256 _hash, uint256 _nonce) external returns (bool);

+    /// @notice Query if an action can be sent.
+    /// @dev Intended for use by off-chain applications to query compatible contracts.
+    /// @param selector The action selector (bytes4(keccack256(string)))
+    /// @return True if `action` is receivable, false otherwise function isSendable(bytes4 selector) external returns (bool);

     /// @notice Change or reaffirm the approved address for an action
     /// @dev The zero address indicates there is no approved address.
     ///  Throws unless `msg.sender` is the `_account`, or an authorized